 Peak Plan Management information is provided in good faith, to the best of our knowledge and is considered to be correct at the time of communicating, however, changes may affect this accuracy therefore Peak Plan Management gives no assurance as to the accuracy of any information or advice given.

-(eg. Government Acts prohibiting or impeding any party from performing its respective obligations under the Service Agreement contract) or (eg. prolonged lack of power supply).
+(eg. Government Acts prohibiting or impeding any party from performing its respective obligations under the Service Agreement contract) or (eg. prolonged lack of power supply, Internet Access).

 Peak Plan Management takes in good faith the information provided by the Participant/nominated representative to be true and accurate, and that claims presented to Peak Plan Management are a true reflection of goods and services provided to the Participant in line with the NDIS guidelines (National Disability Insurance Scheme Act 2013).